Who said being a student was easy?

 - Sensible spending

 Don't stop buying your favourites, just be practical with what you can afford to splurge on.
-Check out the Spending Tracker app to help you try to budget.
+Check out the Spending Tracker app to help you try to budget, and also our advice for making your money last.

 - Take control